 When multiple lots of record that are under one (or more) tax parcel number are proposed to be divided for the purposes of sale, trade or transfer, and new, separate tax parcel number(s)are requested from the Jefferson County Assessor, the applicant can apply for a"letter to the Assessor" process.
+Letter to the Assessor can also be used to consolidate lots if a Lots of Record is not required.
 City staff will research the property and provide a letter to the Jefferson County Assessor's office about whether the division of lots into separate tax parcels complies with the City's subdivision code.
 The letter will contain basic information about current zoning, minimum lot size and the presence of any critical areas mapped on the property.
-A copy will be e-mailed to the property owner.
-The property owner must first pay any property taxes due to the Jefferson County Treasurer's office and submit a signed letter confirming there quest.
+A copy will be emailed to the property owner.
+The property owner must first pay any property taxes due to the Jefferson County Treasurer's office and submit a signed letter confirming there guest.
 This process is not a substitute for the Lots of Record process.
 If you have multiple lots for sale, please contact the planning staff ahead of time if you wish to discuss development requirements.